saidvandeklundert/sonic_cli/README.md

 Todo:
 - change the message queue to take in an object instead of a Union of string/int.
+- change the test double, or move it somewhere
 - add tail of /var/log/syslog.txt to main view
 - add mem and CPU usage to the main view
 - add systems view that: